WebOrigami/docs/src/content/language/syntax.md

 title: Origami language syntax
 ---

-The Origami expression language is mostly focused on invoking functions and traversing graphs, and borrows elements of its syntax from JavaScript expressions, web URLs, and template languages.
+The Origami expression language is mostly focused on invoking functions and traversing trees, and borrows elements of its syntax from JavaScript expressions, web URLs, and template languages.

 ## Strings